 Using special brushes on extendable rods, we sweep the flue from the firebox all the way up to the very top of the chimney.
-After completion of the flue sweep, your firebox, smoke chamber and smoke shelf will be swept with handheld brushes.
+After completion of the flue sweep, your firebox, smoke chamber, and smoke shelf will be swept with handheld brushes.
 A typical chimney sweeping removes regular soot deposits and Stage 1 creosote which is flaky or crusty in appearance.

-Creosote Removal in Tennessee
+Creosote Removal in Nashville, TN

 Fireplaces and wood burning appliances are designed to safely contain wood-fuel fires, while providing heat for a home.
 The chimney’s job is to expel the by-products of combustion – the substances produced when burning wood.
 These include smoke, water vapor, gases, unburned wood particles, hydrocarbon, tar fog and assorted minerals.
 As these substances exit the fireplace or wood stove, and flow up into the relatively cooler chimney, condensation occurs.
 The resulting residue that sticks to the inner walls of the chimney is called creosote.